paukstelis/octoprint_deploy/README.md

   * Continue until you have added all the printers you want to use.
   * haproxy entries are updated so you can connect via http://octopi.local/instancename/ (trailing slash is needed).
   * Please note, haproxy entries are NOT used for webcams once you use this system.
 Connect to them via hostname:port.
-* General Linux (Ubuntu/Mint/RPiOS/Debian/Fedora/etc/)
+* General Linux (Ubuntu/Mint/RPiOS/Debian/Fedora/Arch/etc.)
   * __You do not need to install OctoPrint using any Wiki instructions, snap, etc. The script will do it for you.__
   * Basic guide video here: https://youtu.be/1YINWQ5fNn0
+  * All commands assume you are operating out of your home directory.
-  * Install Ubuntu 18-22.X, Mint 20.3+, Debian, DietPi, RPiOS, Armbian, or Fedora35+ on your system (make sure your user is admin for sudo).
+  * Install Ubuntu 18-22.X, Mint 20.3+, Debian, DietPi, RPiOS, Armbian, Fedora35+, or ArchLinux on your system (make sure your user is admin for sudo).
-  * Install git if it isn't already: `sudo apt install git` or `sudo dnf install git`.
+  * Install git if it isn't already: `sudo apt install git` or `sudo dnf install git` or `sudo pacman -S git`.
   * run the command `git clone https://github.com/paukstelis/octoprint_deploy.git`.
   * run the command `sudo octoprint_deploy/octoprint_deploy.sh`.
   * Choose `Prepare System` from the menu.
 Select your distribution type.
 All deb-based system use the same selection.
 This will install necessary packages, install OctoPrint, and start a template instance.